matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 <a name="checkTokenInUrl" id="checkTokenInUrl"></a>
 ### `checkTokenInUrl()`

-Checks that the token_auth in the URl matches the current logged in user's token_auth.
+Checks that the token_auth in the URL matches the currently logged-in user's token_auth.

-This is a protection against CSRF should be used in controller actions that are either invoked via AJAX or redirect to a page within the site.
-It should be used in all controller actions that modify Piwik or user settings.
+This is a protection against CSRF and should be used in all controller methods that modify Piwik or any user settings.

 **The token_auth should never appear in the browser's address bar.**